-Click here for supply list.
+Click here for general supply list for collage project.

 I am so excited to be teaching this retreat and especially glad that YOU will be attending.
 If this is your first class, I suggest that you start with one of the smaller Laura Heine patterns such as the owl, hen, dog, cat, fox, etc. It can be overwhelming sometimes if you start with one of the larger ones, plus it will allow you to get an idea of whether you like the process.
 As with most quilts, it can be a huge time and financial investment.
 If you select a smaller pattern, the investment in both will be less if you don’t like this method.
 If you feel you may finish a mini one, feel free to bring a second one to start on.

 1. Pattern.
 Please let me know ahead of time what pattern you plan to do.
 You can text me at number above.

 2. Obtain the supplies on the back of the pattern with this exception – if your selected pattern calls for VOILE, please purchase PATTERN EASE instead.

 3. Regarding the fusible to use – I am often asked if we MUST use Steam-A-Seam.
 My answer is always...You will enjoy the process better if you do.
 The pattern calls for Steam-A- Seam 2 but I prefer Lite Steam-A-Seam 2.
 Both work fine.

 4. Scorer – you can use a pin but I use a stronger needle like an embroidery needle.

 5. Good scissors – I prefer the Kay Buckley scissors.

 6. Alcohol prep pads – I get them by the box on Amazon but I’m sure you can get them at CVS and/or Walgreens.
 You will need them to clean your scissors every now and then.
 If you have something else you use to clean your scissors, that’s fine too.